aubindetrez/implPower/Documentation/Core/Identify.md

 If the identified instruction matches `i_arb_full_mask` (TODO To be determined) then `o_stall_fetch_arb` is raised until `i_arb_full_mask` changed and the fetching can proceed.

+## Other open-source projects

+### Microwatt
+TODO check Microwatt branch unit
+Microwatt can be found on github: https://github.com/antonblanchard/microwatt

+### A2I
+TODO check A2I branch unit
+A2I can be found on github: https://github.com/openpower-cores/a2i

+### A2O
+TODO check A2O branch unit
+A2O can be found on github: https://github.com/openpower-cores/a2o

+### Ibex (LowRISC RISC-V)
+TODO check Ibex branch unit

+### Rocket-Chip (RISC-V)
+TODO check Rocket-Chip branch unit
+Rocket-Chip code can be found on github: https://github.com/chipsalliance/rocket-chip

+### Papers
+TODO reference research papers and write an overview

+## Performance
+TODO add information about design choices regarding performance, power, area (and cost)

+## Verification
+TODO add verification Status

+## Physical Design
+### Synthesis
+- TODO synthesis for SKY130
+    - Number/Type of gates
+    - Logical Depth (or FO4?)
+- TODO synthesis for FreePDK45...
+- TODO synthesis for AIG...
+- TODO synthesis for Xilinx7...

+### Static analysis
+- TODO Timing
+- TODO Power

+### Post Place and Route (PnR)
+- TODO Timing
+- TODO Power
+- TODO Area